 Hurricane winds are strong enough to make missiles out of everyday objects.
 Not only that, heavy rainfall can create floods and mudslides.
 For those reasons it's good to prepare your house to make sure it's in the best shape possible to weather the storm.

-The most effective basic steps you can take to protect your house are: Board up your doors and windows, to protect them against flying debris.
+The most effective basic steps you can take to prepare for a hurricane at home are: Board up your doors and windows, to protect them against flying debris.
 Use sandbags to keep the water out as best you can and clear out your gutters to prevent heavy rainfall from spilling over.
 You can find more ways to keep your house safe in this article.

 When a hurricane warning is issued, people tend to run to the stores.
-You can make sure to always have what you need by putting an emergency kit together beforehand.
+If you want to prepare for a hurricane efficiently, make sure to always have what you need by putting an emergency kit together.
 This emergency kit should include: Flashlight, extra batteries, food that you don’t have to refrigerate or cook, first aid supplies, a three-day supply of drinking water and a wrench and other basic tools for repairs.

 We hope this guide helps you prepare for hurricane season.
 You can find more tips and the latest news and alerts on the national weather service website.